Our Frequently Asked Questions

 Firstly, payment for the full fee is required on the day.

-Fees for clients with health care cards or who are pensioners or students range from $130 - $190.
+Fees for clients with health care cards or who are pensioners or range from $150 - $190.

 The rebates from private health funds are vastly different and can range from $40 - $120.
 You’ll need to enquire with your health fund to determine your exact rebate.